-Incidents of serious or dangerous behaviour - to be reported to SLT and recorded on CPOMS on the sameday.
+Incidents of serious or dangerous behaviour - to be reported to SLT when they occur, and recorded on CPOMS on the same day.
+If staff have been hurt, then an accident form must be completed on the day from the School Office.